panji-satria/BOT13_mobileapps/README.md

 # BOT13
 Welcome to the ChatBot application!
-This project includes a Flutter front-end and a Flask back-end to create a simple chatbot.
+This project includes a Flutter front-end and a integration rasa and Flask back-end to create a chatbot.

 ## Table of Contents
 - [Overview](#overview)